Skinz3/League-of-Legends-Bot/Readme.md

 # What is League of Legends Bot

-  League of legends bot is a pixel bot, written in C# .NET using System.Interop, PVInvoke.
+  * League of legends bot is a pixel bot, written in C# .NET using System.Interop, PVInvoke.
+  * It's a good way to raise your level 30 account quickly without having to play.
+Or to win blue essences for free
+  * This bot is undetectable because it is visual (a pixel-bot)

 ## Installation